muhammad-fiaz/resume-score/README.md

-# AI Job Fit Evaluator
+# AI Powered Resume Score Evaluator

 A Streamlit application that evaluates how well a candidate's profile matches a job description by analyzing their resume and GitHub profile.